apahl/rdkit_nim/README.md

 ## Using the package

-To use the package in your own projects, the imports then have to be of the form:
+To use the package in your own projects, the imports have to be of the form:

-    import rdkit / [mol, parsers]
+    import rdkit / [mol, descriptors]

 ### Linking RDKit Shared Object Libraries